cai199626/PDNet/README.md

 # PDNet
-for RGBD salient object detection
+For RGBD salient object detection, the paper has accepted at icme2018 and the paper link is [here](https://arxiv.org/abs/1803.08636)

 ### The pre_trained model